The First World War really did come home, and it had an impact way beyond the one million dead.

 Given the more interventionist economic outlook of ex-servicemen (Mosley at the extremes, but a view also incorporating Harold Macmillan’s friendship and long-time correspondence with Keynes) it is perhaps significant that, aside from a year in the 1950s, no such figure became Chancellor of the Exchequer.

-Other than Number 11 Downing Street, however, for the most part, the Great War came home.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Other than Number 11 Downing Street, however, for the most part, the Great War came home.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.